-Acid Etching on a floor is achieved by adding a solution of hydrofluoric acid will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.
+Acid Etching on a floor is achieved by adding a solution of hydrofluoric acid, which will will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.
 The acid used is generally a hydrofluoric acid, a rather nasty substance, which if applied correctly can eat into resins, concretes, marble etc.

 But Acid Etch also eats into eyes, skin, lungs and so on.
 It’s not safe for cleaning staff, it reduces the life of floors; it’s quite nasty stuff!

 When a floor is etched it will roughen the surface up by a small amount by creating small pinholes and making the surface look like an Alpine Mountain Pass but in miniature.
 But in reality the valleys are so small that they will soon fill in with dirt, floor waxes etc. and as a result the PTV will again be too low to be safe.
 The other problem is the acid damages the floor significantly; any floor with a pleasing shiny surface will look rather dull, which is great to pass a Floor Pendulum Test but brings its own problems with it

 Subsequently, suppliers of acid etch floor coatings then recommend adding a dash of hydrofluoric acid to the cleaning water to maintain the micro porous finish; the result is a safe floor but with

 Cleaning staff constantly subjected to a very nasty acid

 with long term health effects -